 Summary: Can anyone help me financially?

 If you have money worries and your anxiety is growing, there are a few places where you can get help with your money.

 - Do it yourself – get control of your spending and start planning your money.

-- Financial coaching – find a coach that can help you manage and use your money to achieve what you want most.
+- Financial coaching – find a coach to help you manage and use your money to achieve your desired.

 - A financial advisor – able to help those who already have some wealth